By Cara Difiore and Christine Grimadi

 This category is about Neurotypicals vs Neurodivergents where Autistic people compare to Typical people.
 Neurodiversity is about Autism and Atypical would get along together like hobbies or interest

-Neurodivergents are Autistic people who have like special talents and focus on special events or hobbies because they would go with one task at a time.
+Autistic people (like me) are who have like special talents and focus on special events or hobbies because they would go with one task at a time.
 Sometimes they have trouble communicating because it could be challenging to keep on track with the conversation.
 They have a mindset of their own world and focus on a time-set schedule so they can focus on what they want to do or go to places that they want to go to or meet up at a specific time.
 They tend to get extra support if they need help because sometimes does need some assistant help.
 Autistic people are gifted people and get to have services to get their needs.
 Autistic people also get extra support and services that typical people don’t get like free healthcare, special services like Self Direction, Financial Planning, special grants, Medical and Health Products, Free Passes, and Discounts like stare parks and special places that serve them.
 I know all of these not just from doing research but from experience since I’m also on the autism spectrum and I relate to all of this and have this myself too.

 I hope this helped you understand and learned something new today.